samziz/hache/README.md

-# hache
+# Hache

-### What is hache?
+### What is Hache?

-hache is an experimental in-memory key-value datastore much like Memcached or Redis.
+Hache is an experimental in-memory key-value datastore much like Memcached or Redis.

 ### Installation

-Use the makefile, which compiles hache using the gcc compiler.
+Use the makefile, which compiles Hache using the gcc compiler.

 ### Syntax